Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/02-log-analysis/b.kql-queries.md

      | project TimeGenerated, Account, Computer, EventID, Activity, IpAddress
      ```

 6. **Experiment with KQL Queries**
-   - Feel free to experiment with KQL codes to filter and find the information you need.
+   - Feel free to play around with different KQL queries to filter and find the data you need.
-   - For more advanced KQL usage, check out the free resource: [Tutorial: Learn common Kusto Query Language operators]([com/en-us/kusto/query/tutorials/learn-common-operators?view=microsoft-fabric]).
+   - For more advanced KQL queries, check out this free tutorial: [Learn common Kusto Query Language operators](https://learn.microsoft.com/en-us/kusto/query/tutorials/learn-common-operators).

 ---

-With these steps, you can query your log data in Azure Sentinel efficiently.
-Happy querying!
+With these steps, you'll be able to query your log data in Azure Sentinel more effectively.
+Good luck with your queries!